-- Students re-applying may be admitted on a space available basis. - Applicants must reenter the program at the beginning of Practical Nursing Foundation 1, Practical Nursing Foundation 2, Medical Surgical Nursing 1, Medical Surgical Nursing 2 and Comprehensive Nursing or Transitional Skills dependent upon the time of course exit. - o Upon reentry, the student will be responsible for the balance of requirements concurrent with the program schedule.
-If applicable updated versions of text, workbook, online access are required. - o The curriculum framework for the year of re-entry must match the framework for the year of exit.
+- Students re-applying may be admitted on a space available basis. - Applicants must reenter the program at the beginning of Practical Nursing Foundation 1, Practical Nursing Foundation 2, Medical Surgical Nursing 1, Medical Surgical Nursing 2 and Comprehensive Nursing or Transitional Skills dependent upon the time of course exit.
+Under Extenuating circumstances administration may allow reentry at point of exit. - Upon reentry, the student will be responsible for the balance of requirements concurrent with the program schedule.
+If applicable updated versions of text, workbook, online access are required. - o The curriculum framework for the year of re-entry must align with the framework for the year of exit.